Crosby & Crosby Law – Child Custody Attorneys in Rockford

 - DNA testing

-- Establishment of paternity though agreement between the involved parties
+- Establishment of paternity through an agreement between the involved parties

-It is important to note here that a man’s signature on a birth certificate is not considered proof that he is the father of the child.
-In the case of a child born to an unwed couple, the man in question is given the opportunity to sign a Voluntary Acknowledgement of Paternity affirming that he is the legal and biological father of the child.
+It’s important to note here that a man’s signature on a birth certificate, by itself, is not considered proof that he is the father of the child.
+In the case of a child born to an unwed couple, the man in question is given the opportunity to sign a Voluntary Acknowledgement of Paternity (VAP).
+Typically he is given both the VAP and the Birth Certificate at the same time, so it is common that a man who signs one would have signed the other.
+His signature on the VAP affirms that he is the legal and biological father of the child.

 Whether it is a regular divorce or a paternity case, in addition to the aforementioned factors, the court will also consider Child Support and Child Expenses in rendering its decision.
-Further, these considerations can be broken down into Parenting Time and Decision Making for each parent, and these will be extremely vital components of the court’s final decision.
+Further, these considerations can be broken down into Parenting Time and Decision Making for each parent which will be extremely vital components of the court’s final decision.

-In Illinois, there is no guarantee that Parenting Time and Decision Making will be equally split between the parents.
+In Illinois, there is no guarantee that Parenting Time and Decision Making will be equally split between the parents, in fact, it is unlikely a court would award equal parenting time in a contested case.
 The court will weigh many factors, including the Parenting Factors mentioned above, in rendering its decision.
-For extracurricular activities, for example, the court may well consider what is referred to as Past Care, namely what role a parent played in the child’s extracurricular activities in the past.
+For something like extracurricular activities, for example, the court may well consider what is referred to as Past Care.
+That would mean the court would consider what role a parent played in the child’s extracurricular activities in the past.

-Finally, there is the matter of making daily decisions on behalf of the child.
-For routine matters, such as, for example, whether to attend a religious service, the decision will probably be made by the parent while they’re exercising their parenting time.
-But for potentially life-changing decisions – what religious faith the child is to be raised in – will be made by the parent with decision making authority in that area of the child’s life.
+Finally, there is the matter of making decisions on behalf of the child.
+For routine matters, such as whether to attend a religious service, the decision will probably be made by the parent while they’re exercising their parenting time – referred to as “day-to-day decisions.”
+But potentially life-changing decisions will be made by the parent with decision-making authority in that area of the child’s life.
+For example, a life-changing decision would be something like what religious faith, if any, the child is to be raised in.

-From this brief synopsis, it should be apparent that the legal issues in child custody cases are enormously complex.
-And if you or anyone you know needs a child custody attorney in Rockford, Illinois we highly recommend that you contact the law firm of Crosby & Crosby for an initial free consultation of your case.
+From this brief summary, it should be apparent that child custody in divorce and paternity cases is an enormously complex issue.
+If you or anyone you know needs a child custody attorney in Rockford, Illinois we hope you will contact our law firm for an initial free consultation of your case.

-Our team of experienced family law attorneys will work with you to help you build a successful legal strategy, and we urge you to contact us today to learn more about the expert legal assistance we can provide.
+Our team of family law attorneys with years of experience will work with you to help you build an effective and efficient legal strategy, and we urge you to contact us today to learn more about the expert legal assistance our law firm can provide.